gmliu56/RaidBuffsTriggerTTS.xml/README.md

 Japanese callout is selected by default, if you would like to use callout in other languages, please go into each trigger to select (and only one action to be selected)

+*Update: you can now download the EN file, which has English TTS selected by default

 Note:
 <ul>
 <li>For Buffs on self, it will only call out when the user <b>actually GAINS</b> the buff on themselves.</li>